 The beauty blogging world looooves a heavy poster, and while it’s not make-or-break, it’s definitely important.
 I always chuckle when I see a tweet from my sex blogging friends being all, “oooh, I posted twice this week, kneel before me!” because while that’s an awesome posting frequency for the adult industry, it’s really low for the beauty industry.

 If you wanted to blog occasionally, you should have gotten into electronics or types of ash instead.
 The beauty world lives off of bloggers who post 3-7 times/week, and those making a living off of their blog usually need to post at least twice a day (if not more.)
-So grab your camera, give up all of your future Saturdays to photo-taking, and start by reviewing the products that you already know and love!
+So grab your camera, give up all of your future Saturdays to photo-taking, and start a blog by reviewing the products that you already know and love!